vampard/bdReportGenerator/README.md

 # ADVANTAGES
 * Extracting reports with korean template
 * Saving your time. you don't need to write reports
-* Recommending the latest vulnerabilities matched to the version of open source identified
+* Recommending the latest vulnerabilities matched to the version of open sources identified

 # LICENSE
 GNU Affero General Public License version 3